ccmim/mi-prediction/README.md

-# Seeing your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data
+# Predicting Myocardial Infarction Looking at your Eyes

-This is the project web for the study titled "Seeing your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data".
-This is study is under review in the journal Nature Machine Intelligence.
+This is the project web for the study titled "Predicting Myocardial Infarction Looking at your Eyes".
+This study is under review in the journal Nature Machine Intelligence.

 ----------------